DATE: Saturday 23rd April 2016

-VENUE: Giant Rutland Water, Normanton Car Park, South Shore, Nr Edith Weston, Rutland, LE15 8HD
+VENUE: Giant-Rutland, Rutland Water, South Shore, Normanton, Rutland LE15 8HD

-There is something for riders of all levels of fitness and experience.
-The 59 mile route is ideal for those new to cycling and cyclo-sportives, but still hard enough to provide a personal challenge.
-For completely new riders there is now a 21 mile option which is less hilly than the other routes.
-The toughest challenges come from the 100 and 75 mile options, which features the most picturesque lanes and villages the area has to offer.
+There is something for riders of all levels of fitness and experience starting from Giant Store Rutland.
+The 57 mile route is ideal for those new to cycling and cyclo-sportives, but still hard enough to provide a personal challenge.
+For completely new riders there is an 21 mile option which is less hilly than the other routes.
+The toughest challenges come from the 104 and 78 mile options, which features the most picturesque lanes and villages the area has to offer.
 Taking in not only Rutland but neighbouring Lincolnshire, Leicestershire and Northamptonshire, the long route has almost 5000 feet of climbing and includes views of Rutland Water, the Vale of Belvoir, Belvoir Castle, Eyebrook Reservoir and the impressive Harringworth Viaduct.

-All routes except the shortest have a feedstation, with two on the 100 mile route.
 The event is affiliated to Hope Against Cancer.
-Contact them to raise money for cancer research and join their ever growing group of fundraising riders.
+Please consider contacting them to raise money for cancer research and join their ever growing group of fundraising riders.

 Leicestershire and Rutland are very active areas for horse riders.
 Please ready the British Horse Society guidance on how to ride around horses HERE